amritasroy/amrita-portfolio/README.md

-# Amrita Sinha Roy – Minimal Portfolio
+# Amrita Sinha Roy – Portfolio

 ## About Me
 Master’s candidate in Electrical and Computer Engineering (ECE) at Toronto Metropolitan University with 6 years of experience at TCS in IoT platforms, code development, and data engineering.